Why in the world would anyone want to be a referee?

 When officials are approached today to have genuine discussions about rules or even a missed call, most are more than willing to have those chats.
 But such in-person civility is dying, replaced by digital anger.

-"Social media means that everyone considers themselves 'journalists,'" explained Redding.
+"Social media means that everyone considers themselves 'journalists,'" Redding said.
 "So officials are under scrutiny around the clock, not only during the games, but in their everyday lives.
 I tell officials to assume that the camera is always on and pointed directly at you.
 That means leading lives that reflect integrity all the time.
 All aspects of your life.
 Not just during a game."

 In addition to a profound love of the sport, officials do what they do because they know how important it is, and they want to be right 100 percent of the time.
 And they are pretty darn close.
 Before Mike Pereira became a rules analyst for Fox Sports (the originator of a role that now exists at every network, adding another pile of kindling to the fire of scrutiny surrounding officials), he was a college and NFL official.
 When he took over as NFL vice president of officiating in 2004, he was the first to evaluate his officials on more than what they did in penalty-related situations.
 Instead, he looked at how they performed on every single play of the game.